tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

 - ``>=`` -- greater than or equal to
 - ``<=`` -- less than or equal to

-The search condition has the following structure:
+Search condition has the following structure:

 ..  code-block:: text